apache/incubator-devlake-website/docs/Metrics/FailedDeploymentRecoveryTime.md

 | Medium performers | Between one day and one week | Between one day and one week |
 | Low performers    | More than six months         | More than one week           |

+<p><i>Source: 2023 Accelerate State of DevOps, Google</i></p>

 <b>Data Sources Required</b>

-- `Deployments` from Jenkins, GitLab CI, GitHub Action, BitBucket Pipelines, or Webhook, etc.
+- `Deployments` from Jenkins, GitLab CI, GitHub Action, BitBucket Pipelines, Webhook, etc.
-- `Incidents` from Jira issues, GitHub issues, TAPD issues, PagerDuty Incidents, etc.
+- `Incidents` from Jira issues, GitHub issues, TAPD issues, PagerDuty Incidents, Webhook, etc.

 <b>Transformation Rules Required</b>

-Define `deployment` and `incident` in [data transformations](https://devlake.apache.org/docs/Configuration/Tutorial#step-3---add-transformations-optional) while configuring the blueprint of a project to let DevLake know what CI/issue records can be regarded as deployments or incidents.
+Define `deployment` and `incident` in [data transformations](../Configuration/Tutorial#step-3---add-transformations-optional) while configuring the blueprint of a project to let DevLake know what CI/issue records can be regarded as deployments or incidents.

 <b>SQL Queries</b>